Frequently asked questions

 Can I get a qualification before my holiday this summer?

 Scuba training is carried out by qualified club volunteers during a number of evenings and weekends; therefore, completing your qualification will depend on the availability of both you and your instructor.
-We aim to start an Ocean Diver training programme every spring but this can be affected by availability.
+We try to accommodate all trainees by offering training all-year round.
+We also specifically aim to commence an Ocean Diver training course each spring (although this does depend on numbers and the availability of instructors).
+In theory, this should enable trainees enough time to gain the qualification before the summer holidays.
 If you’re in a hurry for diver training you can always consider a BSAC-accredited training centre.

 We welcome new snorkelers throughout the year.
 Snorkel training can be delivered in a shorter period of time, with most trainees taking from a few weeks to a couple of months.